d-edge/Cardidy/README.md

 <br />

 Cardidy is a .net library to identify credit card number and cvv.
+Maintained by folks at [D-EDGE](https://www.d-edge.com/).

 ## Features